Smoky Chicken Stew with Butternut Squash and Kale

 - 1/8 teaspoon ground cinnamon

-- 1 cup canned diced tomatoes (I like to use fire roasted tomatoes when possible for extra smokiness.)
+- One 14.5-ounce can diced tomatoes I like to use fire roasted tomatoes when possible for extra smokiness.

-- Heat 1 tablespoon olive oil in a Dutch oven or large saucepan over medium-high heat.
-When hot add the chicken sausage and cook for about 5 minutes until lightly browned.
-Add the onion and garlic to the sausage and sauté for 2-3 minutes until the onions are translucent and the garlic is fragrant.
-Add the smoked paprika, oregano, cumin, ground cinnamon and cayenne (if using) and cook, stirring constantly, for 1 minute.
+Heat 1 tablespoon olive oil in a Dutch oven or large saucepan over medium heat.
+When the oil is hot and shimmering, add the chicken sausage and cook for about 5 minutes until lightly browned.
+Add the onion and garlic to the pan and cook for 2 to 3 minutes until the onion is translucent and the garlic is fragrant.
+Add the smoked paprika, oregano, cumin, ground cinnamon and cayenne (if using) and cook, stirring constantly, for 1 minute to toast the spices.

-- Add the tomatoes, butternut squash kale, chicken thighs, and chicken stock to the saucepan.
-Bring to a boil, then reduce the heat until the liquid is just simmering.
-Cover and cook for 25 minutes.
+Add the tomatoes, butternut squash, kale, and chicken broth to the pan.
+Bring to a boil, then reduce the heat to a simmer.
+Add the chicken thighs, cover the pan with a lid, and cook for 25 minutes.